ben2117/ben2117.github.io/_posts/2020-07-31-blog-for-jacqueline.md

     print(type(parameter))

 _ = my_data_frame.apply(cleaning_function, axis=1) # because we are dealing with multiple axes
                                                    # of the dataframe we should specify which axis
-                                                                               # we perform the operation on, in this case we
+                                                   # we perform the operation on, for me it is easier
-                                                                               # we want to remove the rows
+                                                   # to think in terms of each row,
 ```

     <class 'pandas.core.series.Series'>